Skip to content

 **Service Rules**: The ball must rest on an open, flat palm above the table surface.
 It must be tossed at least 16cm vertically before being struck.
 The serve must bounce on the server's side first, then the receiver's side.
 The serve must be visible to the umpire and receiver at all times — no hidden serves.

-**Let Calls**: A let is called if the serve touches the net assembly but otherwise lands legally, if the receiver is not ready, or if play is interrupted by external factors.
+**Let Calls**: A let is called if the serve touches the net assembly but otherwise lands legally, if the receiver is not ready, or if an outside event stops play.
 A let serve is replayed with no point awarded.
 There is no limit to consecutive lets.

 **Edge Ball Decisions**: If the ball strikes the top edge of the table surface, it is a legal return and play continues.
 If the ball strikes the side of the table (below the top edge), it is out.
 The umpire makes this call, and in practice, edge balls are among the most difficult decisions in table tennis.

-This rapid-fire, set-based format makes table tennis impossible to manage with generic sports scoreboard apps built around timers and periods.
-There is no clock in table tennis.
-No quarters, no halves, no overtime countdown.
-A set ends when someone reaches 11 with a 2-point lead, and the match ends when someone wins the required number of sets.
+Table tennis has no game clock.
+No quarters, no halves, no countdown.
+A set ends at 11 with a 2-point lead, a match ends when someone wins the required sets.
+Generic scoreboard apps built around timers don't fit.

 The World's Biggest Table Tennis Competitions

-Professional table tennis features a packed calendar of elite competitions spanning Olympic Games, world championships, and the restructured WTT tour.
-These events showcase the world's best players competing at extraordinary speed and precision.
+Top-level table tennis has a packed calendar spanning the Olympic Games, World Championships, and the restructured WTT tour.
+These events showcase the world's best players at breathtaking speed and precision.

 ITTF World Table Tennis Championships